-Migrator for Notes to Exchange's Directory Export Wizard extracts user and group data from the Notes environment and populates Migrator for Notes to Exchange's SQL database and other data files with this information.
+The MNE Directory Export Wizard extracts user and group data from the Notes environment and populates The MNE SQL database and other data files with this information.
 Other Quest applications require this data for input values.
 Run the Directory Export Wizard now to capture the necessary information.
-For more information and complete operating instructions for the Directory Export Wizard chapter in the Migrator for Notes to Exchange Administration Guide.
+For more information and complete operating instructions for the Directory Export Wizard, see the Directory Export Wizard chapter in the Migrator for Notes to Exchange Administration Guide.